 Depending on their track, students can take a certain number of electives, but must pass four core courses and take those under their area of specialization.
 The list of all Philippine Studies courses can be viewed here.

 Generally, classes meet on weekdays once a week for three hours from 5:00 p.m. to 8:00 p.m.
 Some classes are offered on Saturdays at 8:30 a.m, 11:30 a.m., and 3:30 p.m.
 What these courses are depend on the teacher and the semester.

 There is no GWA requirement in applying for the program.
 But starting 1st semester, Academic Year 2019–2020, students are required to maintain a GWA of 1.75 or better.
-Students who began their studies before this are subject to the previous 2.0 GWA requirement.

 Students are required to demonstrate competence in a Philippine language or any language required in or relevant to their area of specialization by passing an examination from an accredited institution or by completing 96 hours of language courses offered by the University or an accredited institution.

 Upon completion of their course work, students must take a comprehensive examination.
 For students in the non thesis track, passing this exam is one step to qualifying for graduation.
-For those who are doing their thesis, passing the comprehensive exam is required before they can enroll in Philippine Studies (AS) 300 for their thesis.
+For those who are doing their thesis, passing the comprehensive exam is required before they can enroll in Philippine Studies (PS) 300 for their thesis.

 For those on the thesis track, passing the comprehensive exam is required before they can enroll in Asian Studies (AS) 300 (thesis).
 View sample theses.